 3. Black Water

 The third category is the most dangerous and needs to be cleared up ASAP.
-Black water is a result of a burst water main or contaminated source such as the ocean, river, or stormwater.
+Black water results from a burst water main or contaminated source such as the ocean, river, or stormwater.
 The water is considered dangerous because of the pathogens that it harbors.

 Water Damage Classes